IndigenousEngineering/small_corpora_bias_with_w2v/README.md

 *a proof-of-concept for exploring cultural bias on (very) small corpora using cosine similarity and word2vec*

+##### note: this repo contains references to offensive language found in alt-right and other subreddits, including assault, gendered insults & profanity. links to subreddits, as well as corpora from subreddits used in this project, may also include offensive material.

 ### for detailed information about this project, please check out [this post](https://neurodivergent-ai.github.io/blog/semantic_space_and_size.html)

 ## citations & docs